Skip to main content

 Click the methodology link next to the summary to see exactly how the score is calculated.

 Each finding belongs to one of the three categories below.
-Understanding the difference is the most important step to prioritizing correctly.
+Understanding the difference is the most important step to prioritize correctly.

 Vulnerabilities introduced directly by the code your team wrote.
 Prioritize these.
-They carry maximum weight in the score.
-If the Authored counter is greater than zero, the score will be significantly affected.
+They carry the highest weight in the score.
+If the Custom count is greater than zero, the score will be significantly affected.

 Flaws in third-party packages your project imports.
-Worth reviewing — especially critical and high ones — but fixing them requires updating the package version, not changing your own code directly.
+They deserve review — especially critical and high severity — but fixing them depends on updating the package version, not directly changing your code.

-Findings from packages used only in development that never reach production.
-Do not affect your score.
-Hidden by default.To view them, click “Show X noise items (dev-only)” at the bottom of the list.
+Findings from packages used only during development that never reach production.
+They do not affect your score.
+They are hidden by default.To view them, click “Show X noise items (dev-only)” at the bottom of the list.

 Within each category, findings are ordered by severity: